Maisons Marques et Domaines – new print design for the wine trade

 I promise it’s not just because I have a fondness for the end product…

-My team and I have been acting for the wine trade in different forms for as long as I can remember.
+My team and I have been acting creating wine trade brand and retail design in different forms for as long as I can remember.
 It’s a lovely niche because we get to know industry personalities and (as we do for everyone) always attempt to offer a new perspective on each new job.

 I suppose the best example of the breadth of work we have done has been for Oddbins who was a client for four years.
 This project covered so many bases including primarily customer-facing retail design across the high streets of Britain.
 This fantastic client had us creating in-store signage, posters, promotions and competitions, digital assets and branding.